Bowie, Maryland: Belair Estate

 The original Belair Estate contains the Belair Mansion (circa 1745), the five-part Georgian plantation house of Governor Samuel Ogle and his son Governor Benjamin Ogle.
-It was purchased in 1898 by the wealthy banker James T. Woodward who, on his passing in 1910, left it to his nephew, William Woodward, Sr., who became a famous horseman.
+It was purchased in 1898 by the wealthy banker James T. Woodward who, on his passing in 1910, left it to his nephew, William Woodward Sr., who became a famous horseman.
 Restored to reflect its 250-year-old legacy, the Mansion is listed on the National Register of Historic Places.

 Belair Stable, on the Estate, was part of the famous Belair Stud, one of the premier racing stables in the 1930s, '40s, and '50s.
-Owned and operated by William Woodward, Sr. (1876–1953), it closed in 1957 following the death of his son, Billy Woodward.
-Belair had been the oldest continually operating thoroughbred horse farm in the country.
+Owned and operated by William Woodward Sr. (1876–1953), it closed in 1957 following the death of his son, Billy Woodward.
+Belair had been the oldest continually operating racing horse farm in the country.

 21st century

 Bowie has an area of 16 sqmi and about 50,000 residents with nearly 2,000 acre set aside as parks or open space.
 It has 72 ball fields, three community centers, an ice arena at Allen Pond Park, the Bowie Town Center, the 800-seat Bowie Center for the Performing Arts, a 150-seat theatrical playhouse, a golf course, and three museums.

-Bowie's rail town history is on display via the Huntington Railroad Museum, within the local rail station's restored railroad buildings.
-In 2006, the city reopened the Bowie Building Association building, a small brick and block structure constructed circa 1930, as a Welcome Center; it originally housed the Bowie Building Association, which helped finance much of the community's early development.

-Bowie is home to the Bowie Baysox, a Class AA Eastern League professional baseball team affiliated with the Baltimore Orioles.
-The Baysox moved to Bowie from Hagerstown in 1993 and began to play at Prince George's Stadium in 1994.
-In 2015, the Baysox captured their first Eastern League Championship, defeating the Reading Fightin Phils in five games.

-The city operates a senior citizens center and a gymnasium for community programs.